kubernetes-sigs/node-feature-discovery/README.md

 which is also the default when no `--sleep-interval` is specified.

 Feature discovery can alternatively be configured as a one-shot job.
-There is an example script in this repo that demonstrates how to deploy the job to unlabeled nodes.
+There is an example script in this repo that demonstrates how to deploy the job in the cluster.

 ```
 ./label-nodes.sh
 ```

-The discovery script will launch a job on each unlabeled node in the cluster.
-When the job runs, it contacts the Kubernetes API server to add labels to the node to advertise hardware features (initially, from `cpuid`, RDT, p-state and network).
+The label-nodes.sh script tries to launch as many jobs as there are Ready nodes.
+Note that this approach does not guarantee running once on every node.
+For example, if some node is tainted NoSchedule or fails to start a job for some other reason, then some other node will run extra job instance(s) to satisfy the request and the tainted/failed node does not get labeled.

 [![asciicast](https://asciinema.org/a/11wir751y89617oemwnsgli4a.png)](https://asciinema.org/a/11wir751y89617oemwnsgli4a)